Hecate2/neo-fairy-test/README.md

 You can execute your own **fairy transactions**, with access to the environment of all other on-chain contracts, but without having to write your transactions onto the chain.
 The executions of your fairy transactions are saved in your snapshots in the memory of neo-cli.
 Access these snapshots with session strings defined by yourself.
 You can change the timestamp (the returned value of `Runtime.Time` called by smart contracts) at will.
 Happy testing on the mainnet!

 No GAS fee is needed for your fairy transactions.
 This is a great help when your contract heavily manipulates GAS and you want to ensure correct GAS transferring.
-If you do need to compute the GAS system fee and network fee, just read the returned fairy transactions.
+If you do need to compute the GAS system fee and network fee, just read `["networkfee"]` and `["gasconsumed"]` in the result of invoked fairy transactions.
+Network fee is calculated only when the correct wallet is opened and the transaction can be validly signed by the opened wallet.

 Non official client: https://github.com/Hecate2/neo-test-client

-**MAKE SURE YOUR WALLET IS CLOSED BEFORE YOU INVOKE ANY RPC METHOD IN THESE CODES.
-OTHERWISE YOU WOULD NOT EVEN FIND THE GAS CONTRACT!**